 Scripture Reading: Proverbs 10 …

 The title today may sound like a message you hear today from some in the Christian community who claim that applying a certain "wisdom" from God guarantees material prosperity in this world.
 However, when understood in the context of all of Scripture, the words of Solomon here in Proverbs 10 speak of something deeper and more valuable than any earthly wisdom or wealth.
-God is speaking here of HIS wisdom and of a spiritual wealth that far surpasses the riches of this world.
+God is speaking here of HIS wisdom and of a “spiritual wealth” that far surpasses the riches of this world.
+Those who seek from God only the things of this world will never enjoy the true riches that are received through faith in Jesus.
+Some of these are listed in Paul’s letter to the Ephesians, as he writes in Ephesians 1, verse 3: “Blessed be the God and Father of our Lord Jesus Christ, who has blessed us in Christ with every spiritual blessing in the heavenly places.”
+Truly, “spiritual wealth” far exceeds any earthly wealth we may accumulate.

-God is pointing here to eternal life, where the righteous (in Christ) find joy and refuge and safety and security.
+God is pointing here to eternal life, where the righteous (those who would be and who now are made righteous by faith in Christ) find joy, refuge, safety and security.
 The wicked, on the other hand, are "cut short" and "come to nothing" and "will not remain in the land."
 Now let's go back to the beginning of Proverbs 10, as Solomon writes about "a wise son," "ill-gotten treasures" and "wealth."
 He says in verse 2: "Ill-gotten treasures are of no value, but righteousness delivers from death."
 How is that true?
 In this way: those who seek God and who find righteousness their desire (as His Spirit works within them) do not go spiritually hungry.
 God feeds them and gives them eternal life.

 "Wisdom" today is variously defined as having a great amount of knowledge, but Paul writes in I Corinthians 1 that there is worldly wisdom and there is God's wisdom.
 "I will destroy the wisdom of the wise; the intelligence of the intelligent I will frustrate" (I Corinthians 1:19; Isaiah 29:14).
 "For the foolishness of God is wiser than man's wisdom" and Christ Jesus "has become for us wisdom from God - that is, our righteousness, holiness and redemption" (I Corinthians 1:25, 30).
 The mouth of the righteous speaks about the things of God that have been revealed in His Word.
 "The lips of the righteous nourish many, but fools die for lack of judgment" (10:21).